12 Things Every Groom Should Know Before His Wedding Night

 Pro Tip

 • Wedding night prayer doesn’t have to be long-drawn or weird.
-It can be simple as you want: from a quiet thought, inviting God into your sex life to a hold-hands-and-pray session.
+It can be simple as you want: from a quiet thought, to a meditative practice or simply taking time to breath/pray/slow down together.

 6. Be patient and gentle